thanhnc1308/NCTSocial/README.md

-# A simple social media app built with Node.js, ReactJS, MongoDB, Socket.IO
+# A simple social media app
+A small project I used to study Node.js, ReactJS, MongoDB, Socket.IO, K8s and Jenkins.
 ## Main features
 - CRUD posts
-- Like and comment on a post
+- Like posts
 - Follow an user
-- Realtime chat with image uploading
+- Realtime chat
 - Check online users

 ## Build the app using Docker